Handling VMs

 Manage Users

-Add, delete, or modify the users that can access each VM.
+Allows adding, deleting, or modifying the users who can access the VM.

 Bulk actions

-To apply changes to many VMs at the same time, select the ones you wish to modify using the left column checkboxes, then click the three vertical dots on the top right of the tab.
-This will display a menu with the actions you can take regarding the selected VMs which will be applied all at once.
+To apply actions to multiple VMs simultaneously, select the desired VMs using the checkboxes in the left column.
+Then, click the three vertical dots located in the top-right corner of the tab.
+This will open a menu listing the actions that can be performed on the selected VMs, all of which will be applied together.

 Accessing VMs

 To grant a user access to a VM, you must create an access profile.
-For a comprehensive guide on creating and managing access profiles, see Create access profiles.
+For details, see Create access profiles.

 Last updated